Light for the Lifted Foot

 A lamp does not show the entire journey.

-It shows just enough—light for the lifted foot.
+It shows just enough—a light for the lifted foot.

 When God Invites You Without Explaining Everything